Introduction

 Negotiating Settlements

-Personal injury cases rarely go to trial — most of these cases settle out of court.
+Personal injury cases rarely go to trial.
 When negotiating with insurance companies or lawyers on the other side, attorneys often rely on legal analysis.
 Familiarity with the strengths and weaknesses of a case allows attorneys to negotiate aggressively for an appropriate deal.
 But if prepared properly, clients will eventually get the compensation they are entitled to without waiting for unnecessary delays and battles.

 Presenting the Case in Court